You only need to submit this information once, not each time you log in. The only time you will need to resubmit this information is if it changes.

 Items received before 10 AM will be delivered the same day after 6 PM.

 Items received after 10 AM will be delivered the following day.

 TIP: To avoid laundry charges, it is advisable to bring a small bag of laundry detergent with you.
 You can then launder your own clothes within your bathroom in your hotel room.

 Each hotel room offers a quiet and peaceful place to rest and relax.
 There is also a dedicated desk for study in each room.
 Otherwise, the hotel has plenty of communal areas for study or relaxation within the main lobby, or you can opt to unwind by the pool.

-The Azure Beach Resort offers WiFi throughout.
+The Park View Hotel offers WiFi throughout.
 WiFi in clinical locations is available but can be unpredictable depending on the location.

-The Azure Beach Resort is air-conditioned throughout, but some of the clinical facilities are not.
+The Park View Hotel is air-conditioned throughout, but the clinical facilities are not.

 WHAT TO BRING

 Prior to departure, a suggested packing list to prepare for the summer weather will be provided to ensure safety and comfort.